What is Shadow Work?

 Jungian analyst Robert Bly has poignantly called our shadows ‘the long bag we drag behind us.’

-According to Jung, when we first came into the world, we were whole and innocent.
+According to Jung, we were whole and innocent when we first came into the world.
 We had not yet learned to judge ourselves or anyone around us.
-If you have ever observed young children play or sing, you find a level of exuberance that is rarely seen in grown-ups.
-They seem so unashamed, carefree, and actually, powerful.
-Picasso said “ Every child is an artist.
+If you have ever observed young children play or sing, you find a level of exuberance rarely seen in grown-ups.
+They seem so unashamed, carefree, and powerful.
+Picasso said, “ Every child is an artist.
 The problem is how to remain an artist once he grows up. “

 However, this purity usually does not last very long.
-It is the fault of no one but inevitably, our parents start telling us to be quiet, be nice, sit still, and act politely.
-We got the messages that some parts of us are not accepted, or that something about us is ‘bad’.
-Children who are naturally intellectually curious, emotionally intense and imaginative get shuts down more than others, purely because they are more expressive, asks more questions and attracts more attention.
+It is the fault of no one, but inevitably, our parents start telling us to be quiet, be nice, sit still, and act politely.
+We got the message that some parts of us are not accepted or that something about us is ‘bad’.
+Children who are naturally intellectually curious, emotionally intense, and imaginative get shut down more than others purely because they are more expressive, ask more questions, and attract more attention.

 Most parents never meant to harm us, of course.
-They want us to fit in nicely with what society wants from us so we can be safe and successful in the world.
-And this is the beginning of our lifelong mission to mould ourselves.
-Whatever sticks out and doesn’t fit into society’s mould, we shove it into our shadow.
+They want us to fit in nicely with what society wants from us so we can be safe and thrive in the world.
+And this is the beginning of our lifelong mission to mold ourselves.
+Whatever sticks out and doesn’t fit into society’s mold, we shove it into our shadow.
 Or, as Robert Bly aptly calls it, ‘the long bag we carry’.
-Men shove their feminine side into the bag, women shove their outspokenness and assertiveness into the bag.
+Men shove their feminine side into the bag; women shove their outspokenness and assertiveness.
 We might have been angry at our parents or felt hostile towards our siblings, or envious of our friends.
 None of these was allowed— gone our natural emotions are, into the bag.

-When we suddenly act in ways that are ‘out-of-character’, or that we surprise ourselves for the rage and impulse we have, we know whatever that was in the bag has evolved.
+When we suddenly act in ways that are ‘out-of-character’, as sometimes in the case of splitting, or when we surprise ourselves with the rage and impulse we have, we know whatever that was in the bag has evolved.

 Rage, envy, grievances, grief, regrets, gluttony.
-Whatever it is that we try to ignore would not be silenced for much longer.
-When our lives feel out of control, our psyche is signalling us, nudging us to commence shadow work.
+Whatever we try to ignore will not be silenced for much longer.
+When our lives feel out of control, our psyche is signaling us, nudging us to commence shadow work.

-When suppressed or projected, your Shadow can become destructive; it may erupt in depression, self-directed aggression or interpersonal hostility.
-It takes a lot of energy to constantly push down parts of ourselves.
+When suppressed or projected, your Shadow can become destructive; it may erupt in depression, self-directed aggression, or interpersonal hostility.
+It takes a lot of energy to push down parts of ourselves constantly.
 Many people who find themselves chronically fatigued can benefit from psychological Shadow work.

 Shadow Work Benefits